 Older kids love those games that give them constant knowledge and exciting facts updates.
 The National Geographic challenge is quite an interesting game where you need to answer quizzes related to animals.
 Math quizzes, space quizzes, and even dinosaur quizzes can trigger reasoning in kids.

 Chance of Competency

 It is a human psychology fact that children love to compete.
 Health experts say a little competition helps develop empathy in children.
 Therefore, multiplayer games highly appeal to kids.

-Even some single-player game like Temple run allows one to compare his or her score to the players worldwide.
-And when there are group efforts involved in a game, kids love to play there part and help fellow players.
+Even some single-player game like Temple Run allows one to compare his or her score to the players worldwide.
+And when there are group efforts involved in a game, kids love to play their part and help fellow players.

 Game designers should frequently incorporate the above features in kids’ games.
 To put it shortly, if a game has many of the features that attract children, parents will worry less.
 These games will not harm a child’s cognitive capability.